 #1 — SEEK THE FRUSTRATION AROUND “What Is…”

 During a class I teach at Bentley, students were working with Misha & Puff, a maker of knitted children’s wear.
-During the survey and market research, students kept hearing “paying lots of money for babies clothes is a waste because they grow out of them so quickly”.
-Students then looked at how children clothes used to be made and found they often knitted because it stretched and could accommodate a child as they grew.
+During the survey and market research, students kept hearing “Paying lots of money for babies clothes is a waste because they grow out of them so quickly.”
+Students then looked at how children’s clothes used to be made and found they were often knitted because the fabrics could stretch and accommodate children as they grew.
 An expensive sweater could be used for a longer time and then passed down to another child.

 #2 FIND INNOVATION IN THE DECEPTIVELY SIMPLE

-In a recent project for the Imax film, Dream Big, we realized that a film screening during a field trip stood a small chance of inspiring students to consider engineering as a career.
-We needed to change how an Imax film was marketed.
-The film became the centerpiece of a larger collective movement that provided teachers, parents, museums and volunteer engineers with events, resources and curriculum to incorporate the engineering concepts into classroom.
-Inspired students will be able to experiment with the engineering principles that have lead to great achievements.
+In a recent project for the IMAX film, Dream Big, we realized that a film screening during a field trip stood a small chance of inspiring students to consider engineering as a career.
+We needed to change how an IMAX film was marketed.
+The film became the centerpiece of a larger collective movement that provided teachers, parents, museums and volunteer engineers with events, resources and curriculum to incorporate engineering concepts into the classroom.
+Inspired students will be able to experiment with the engineering principles that have led to great achievements.

 #3 AND HAVE THE GUTS TO CREATE A NEW MARKET